athinakantis/athinakantis/README.md

 # Athina Kantis

-Full-Stack Web Developer Student at Business College Helsinki</br>
+I'm a Web Developer Student with a passion for design</br>

 Preferred communication channel: Send me an email at athina.kantis@gmail.com</br>